mroletsky/movietime/README.md

 ### Responses:

 - `200 OK`: The request was successful.
 The response body contains the row and column (`int[]`) of the left most seat, start row and column count for 0.
-Returns `{-1, -1}` when no possible seating is found
+Returns `{-1, -1}` when no possible seating is found.

 # SessionRepository